Central Virginia

 Maybe it's a regional project.

-And that was the first win coming out of it.
+And that was their first win coming out of it.

 Well, same thing when we have a referendum for schools.